What is RIE parenting?

 I always narrated to my children when they were babies and I made sure not to use too much baby talk.

 I know that other parents do this as well.

 Telling your child what you are doing when they can’t speak with you just seems natural.

 I also let my children cry a bit (I know many will disagree with this) especially when they were babies (not newborns).

 I wanted them to learn to self soothe but I also wanted them to know that I was there for them.

-We also don’t have a toy room packed to the ceiling.
-I am selective in the toys my children have.
+My children are 12 and 14 now.
+But when they were young, we didn’t have a toy room packed to the ceiling as I was always selective in the toys my children had.
 They do not need everything.

-I also encourage unstructured free play every single day!
+I also encouraged unstructured free play every single day!

-And we have no screen days (1-2 a week) and from time to time we implement a no video game, YouTube etc. week (they get to watch a few nature and science shows on Netflix).
+And we had no screen days (1-2 a week) and from time to time we implemented a no video game, YouTube etc. week (they got to watch a few nature and science shows on Netflix).

 Parent’s should not feel like they need to follow a particular parenting style.